Holders La Rochelle survive scare to edge Gloucester

 A successful Twelvetrees penalty gave Gloucester a one-point lead and he extended that to four after La Rochelle replacement Georges-Henri Colombe's yellow card for a dangerous tackle on Ruan Ackermann.

-But the English side were left distraught at full-time as their exit from the competition was confirmed.
+But the English side were left distraught at full-time after Thomas had confirmed their exit from the competition.

 Line-ups